thomasms/toast/README.md

     !> failing test example
     subroutine FailingTestCaseExampleProc(this)
         class(FailingTestCaseExample), intent(inout) :: this

-        !> Name is optional but helps with output this%name = "Failing test case example"

         ! integer asserts
         call this%assertequal(127_ki1, 12_ki1, message = "127 should equal 127")